Last reviewed: September 29, 2022

 Tang, O. S., Lau, W. N., Chan, C. C., & Ho, P. C. (2004).
 A prospective randomised comparison of sublingual and vaginal misoprostol in second trimester termination of pregnancy.
 BJOG: An International Journal of Obstetrics & Gynecology, 111(9), 1001-1005.

 von Hertzen, H., Piaggio, G., Wojdyla, D., Nguyen, T. M., Marions, L., Okoev, G., & Peregoudov, A. (2009).
 Comparison of vaginal and sublingual misoprostol for second trimester abortion: Randomized controlled equivalence trial.
 Human Reproduction, 24(1), 106-112.

 Wildschut, H., Both, M. I., Medema, S., Thomee, E., Wildhagen, M. F., & Kapp, N. (2011).
 Medical methods for mid-trimester termination of pregnancy.
 The Cochrane Database of Systematic Reviews (1), CD005216.

 Wong, K. S., Ngai, C. S., Yeo, E. L., Tang, L. C., & Ho, P. C. (2000).
 A comparison of two regimens of intravaginal misoprostol for termination of second trimester pregnancy: A randomized comparative trial.
 Human Reproduction, 15(3), 709-712.

 World Health Organization.
-(2018).
-Medical management of abortion.
-Geneva: World Health Organization Press.
+(2022).
+Abortion Care Guideline Geneva: World Health Organization.